General Terms and Conditions for Software Licenses and Accompanying Services 🔗︎

 13. Termination of Subscription Plans

 13.2.
-The notice of termination must be in writing (e-mail suffices) and must be issued within two months after Licensor gained knowledge of the circumstances which entitle it to terminate.
+The notice of termination must be in writing (e-mail suffices) and must be issued within two months after Licensor gains knowledge of the circumstances which entitle it to terminate.
+If Licensee holds more than one Subscription Plan and/or more than one Software License Licensor may terminate the Subscription Plans and/or Software Licenses independently of one another, if the preconditions of this sec.
+13. are fulfilled.

 13.3.
 Notwithstanding the termination rights according to sec.
-13.1., the Parties waive their right to ordinarily terminate Software Licenses.
+13.1., the Parties waive their right to ordinarily terminate Subscription Plan or Software Licenses.

 13.4.
-With any lawful termination of the Subscription Plan the Licensee’s right to use the Software expires.
+With any lawful termination of a Subscription Plan the Licensee’s right to use the Software based on this Subscription Plan expires.
 In this case, the Licensee must immediately and completely discontinue the use of the Software, delete all copies of the Software installed on its systems and delete the backup copies that may have been created unless the Licensee is required by law to retain the copies.
 Licensor may deactivate the license keys provided to the Licensee and terminate the Licensee’s access to the Transform Hub and/or Public Servers (“kill switch”) and the Licensee shall have no claims against Licensor in this regard.

 13.5.
 Without prejudice to the preceding sections, Licensor always has the right to discontinue one or several of its Subscription Plans, Software and/or Accompanying Services.
-If it does so, Subscription Plans and/or Software Licenses for discontinued Software terminate automatically at the end of its duration.
+If it does so, Subscription Plans and/or Software Licenses for discontinued Software terminate automatically at the end of its current Subscription Term.
 A notice of termination is not necessary.

 14.1.
 The Licensee shall pay a Subscription Fee to the Licensor for the Subscription Plan the Licensee has subscribed to.

 14.2.
-Unless agreed otherwise the Subscription Fee is to be paid in full no later than 30 days after the receipt of the Electronic Delivery Document (Sec.
-10.1.) or of the respective invoice.
+Unless agreed otherwise the Subscription Fee is to be paid in full after the receipt of the Electronic Delivery Document (Sec.
+10.1.) or of the respective invoice no later than 30 days or as indicated on the Electronic Delivery Document or respective invoice.
 Invoices will be sent by e-mail and will specify the Subscription Plan.

 14.3.
 Applicable value added tax (VAT), sales tax or equivalent taxes at the applicable rate will always be added to the prices and fees, as far as such taxes are imposed by law.
 Any additional charges, import duties or taxes applicable in the country of the Licensee on installation, usage or delivery of the Software are to be borne by the Licensee.
 Should the Licensee by whatever means bring the Software into or use the Software in another domestic jurisdiction and should this trigger additional VAT, taxes, charges, import duties or other taxes, they are to be borne by the Licensee; the Licensee shall indemnify Licensor against all claims, liability, costs and expenses in this regard.